Defiant-Sheep/federal-eu-constitution/TITLE_4_CH_1.md

 ### Article III
 If there are more than nine member states that have never nominated a presidential candidate in the past ten years, the senate shall select nine of these member states to nominate candidates for the first round of the presidential election.
 Otherwise, all member states that never nominated a presidential candidate candidate in the past ten years are automatically selected.

-All of the selected member states shall nominate between two and four presidential candidates by the time that three years have elapsed from the inauguration of the previous President.
+All of the selected member states shall nominate between two and four eligible presidential candidates by the time that three years have elapsed from the inauguration of the previous President.
 Eah member state shall create the rules governing how this happens.
-The incumbant President of Europe may nominate one candidate for the election by the same deadline.
-They are permitted to nominate themself if it would not be their third term as President of Europe.
+The incumbant President of Europe may nominate one eligible candidate for the election by the same deadline.
+They are permitted to nominate themself if they are eligible.

 Three to four months after the nominations, the first round of the election will begin.
 All citizens of Europe may choose to approve any number and combbination of candidates, and may choose to disapprove of any number and combination of candidates.
 The results shall be tallied for each member state.